The Comeback (TV series)

-The Comeback is an American comedy-drama television series produced by HBO that stars Lisa Kudrow as sitcom actress Valerie Cherish in modern-day Los Angeles.
-It was created by Kudrow and Michael Patrick King, a former executive producer of Sex and the City.
-Kudrow and King are also screenwriters and executive producers of the series, with King also serving as the director of some episodes.
-The series originally aired for a single season of 13 episodes from June 5 to September 4, 2005, before being cancelled.
-Nine years later, The Comeback was revived for a second season of 8 episodes that aired from November 9 to December 28, 2014.
+The Comeback is an American sitcom produced by HBO.
+The series stars Lisa Kudrow as sitcom actress Valerie Cherish in modern-day Los Angeles, and was created by Kudrow herself in collaboration with Michael Patrick King, a former executive producer of Sex and the City.
+Kudrow and King additionally serve as screenwriters and executive producers of the series, with King also having directed several episodes.
+The series originally aired for a single season of 13 episodes from June 5 to September 4, 2005, before being canceled.
+Nine years later, The Comeback was revived for a second season of eight episodes that aired from November 9 to December 28, 2014.